Can Dental Veneers Be Removed?

 If you wonder whether dental veneers can be removed, you should be clear about what you are asking.
 A dentist can take off veneers to replace them, but, in most cases, you cannot have veneers removed and go back to your original teeth.
 For these reasons, patients should carefully consider the commitment involved before choosing this treatment option.

-Why are veneers removable?
+Why are Veneers Removable?

 Professional dental restoration treatments have a life expectancy of many years; the exact number varies depending on the treatment.
 Whatever the expected life span, it is understood that most restorations eventually have to be replaced.
 Dental veneers should last at least a decade.
 Nevertheless, their thin shells could be susceptible to chipping, cracking, or breaking.
 It is a relatively easy matter for the dentist to remove the old veneer and put a new one on.
 In that sense, the veneers are "removable."